iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 #### Other changes

-- Add Support for a `StateManager` class that can be instantiated by the host application.
+- Added support for a `StateManager` class that can be instantiated by the host application.
 This manager provides centralized state management using Redux actions, reducers and store.
 This class monitors the `ReducerRegistry` and will automatically update the `Redux` store when a new reducer is registered.
 This allows the store to be incrementally constructed as modules and extensions are loaded.

 - Removed `useControlledTree` flag from the following *Prop* types:
   - `CategoryTreeProps`